RUTH WARNER, PHD (CV)

 Ruth Warner received her B.S. in Psychology from Arizona State University and her PhD in Social Psychology from the University of Kansas.
 She is an Assistant Professor in the Department of Psychology at Saint Louis University and coordinator for admissions for the Experimental Psychology Graduate Program.
 Her research interests include the meaning people make of intergroup and interpersonal victimization as well as stereotyping and prejudice.

-Undergraduate classes taught: Social Psychology, The Psychology of Social Justice, Psychology and the Law, Capstone Practicum
+Undergraduate classes taught: Social Psychology, Personality Psychology, The Psychology of Social Justice, Psychology and the Law, Capstone Practicum

 Graduate classes taught: Advanced Social Psychology, Social Psychology of Justice